-Understanding hearing loss and the day-to-day difficulties people experience living with significant hearing loss is not easy.
-Hearing loss simulators and a variety of audio and visual media can give you a glimpse into what hearing losses like for a few moments, but it does not simulate what it is like to spend a day coping with actual in your face deal with it now loss.
-To better understand and be able to convey what it is like having this level of hearing loss, I spent most of a day wearing custom solid silicone earplugs.
+It's not easy to truly understand hearing loss and the day-to-day difficulties people experience living with significant hearing loss.
+Hearing loss simulators can give you a glimpse into what hearing loss is like for a few moments, but it does not simulate the stress felt to spend a day coping with actual in your face, deal with it now, situations.
+To better understand and be able to convey what it is like having debilitating hearing loss, I spent most of a day wearing custom solid silicone earplugs.
 The earplugs created what is considered by audiologists a moderate hearing loss.
-Most people would consider it a fair bit of work to understand speech one on one.
+Most people would consider it a significant effort to understand speech one on one.

-I wanted to understand what it was like to experience hearing loss.
+I wanted to fully understand what it was like to experience hearing loss.
 Even if it was for just 1 day.
-Solid earplugs are amazing good at simulating moderate hearing loss and well, it worked.
-I had to ask people to repeat things and I quick found myself coping in different ways.
-It was mentally exhausting by the end of the day. that effort became physically tiring.
-You begin to understand why people become depressed.
-My hearing loss was instant though and I see now how it sneaks up on people over years and how denial (at first I tried to tell myself it was no big deal) sets in.
-The big lesson, get help sooner than later and help people that need it to find solutions.
+Solid earplugs are amazingly good at simulating moderate hearing loss and well, it worked.
+I had to ask people to repeat things and I quickly found myself coping in different ways such as pretending I understood when I didn't.
+It was mentally exhausting to listen to music or anybody talking by the end of the day and that mental effort became physically tiring.
+You really begin to understand why people become depressed and isolated.
+Although my hearing loss was instant I can see now how hearing loss can sneak up on people over years and how denial (at first I tried to tell myself it was no big deal I can get around it) sets in.
+The big lesson I learned, hearing loss is hard on people and you can't beat hearing loss on your own.
+It only makes sense to get help sooner than later before all the problems get worse.

 Degrees of Hearing loss